openconfig/models-ci/README.md

 ### 2 Validator Script Execution

-Per-model validators each have a minimal `test.sh` that can be invoked directly during CI that takes care of all the task of running the script.
-These bash files are kept to a minimal as bash is more difficult to work with than Go.
+Per-model validators each have a minimal `test.sh` that can be invoked directly during CI that takes care of all the preparatory, invocation, and post-processing steps of running the script.
+These bash files are kept to a minimal as bash is more difficult to write than Go.

-Non per-model validators may not have `test.sh`, and so may require a direct call in order to execute.
+Non per-model validators may not have `test.sh`, and so may require a direct call in the CI pipline in order to execute.

 No matter which way, the results are put into a `/workspace/results/<validatorId><non-latest-version>` directory to be processed into a human-readable format.
 Here `/workspace` is the root directory for all GCB builds.
-You can find the `validatorId` in the `commonci` package.
-The latest version is either the latest tagged version, or without it, the head.
+You can find the `validatorId` for each validator in the `commonci` package.
+The latest version is either the latest tagged version, or absent, the head.

-#### Special File Within Each Validator's Results Directory and Their Meanings
+#### Special Files Within Each Validator's Results Directory and Their Meanings

 `script.sh`: per-model validator execution script name.